notify Key Takeaways

 Are Landlords in Virginia Required to Store Their Tenants’ Security Deposits in an Interest-Bearing Account?

-Virginia's security deposit laws aren't like those states.
-Virginia landlords can hold tenants’ security deposits in whatever manner they feel like.
-Yours would be to just make sure those funds are available to the tenant within the required timeframe after they move out.
-Virginia landlords must also provide written notice to the tenant of any deductions made.
-If the Virginia residential landlord fails to return the deposit, the tenant can sue to regain the deposit, any damages, unpaid utility bills, and reasonable attorney fees.
+Landlords must make sure those funds are available to the tenant within the required timeframe after they move out.
+Virginia landlords must also provide a record of damages via written notice to the tenant of any deductions made.
+If the Virginia residential landlord fails to return the deposit, the tenant can sue to regain the deposit, any damages, unpaid utility bills, and reasonable small claims court costs and attorney fees.

-It's important to store Virginia security deposit records, security deposit receipts, lease agreements and other relevant documents to protect yourself in a legal situation.
-The landlord must provide these Virginia security deposit records and security deposit receipts, and itemized lists of deductions upon request to any concerned parties during normal business hours.
+It's important to store Virginia security deposit records, security deposit receipts/itemized statements, lease agreements and other relevant documents to protect yourself in a legal situation.
+Proper accounting of all written documentation is the best way to protect your investment property.

 What Happens to a Tenant’s Security Deposit After a Rental Property Is Sold in Virginia?